CorporateFounder/unitedStates_final/documentationEng/documentationEng.md

 the value of the coin should double every four years and this is simply not possible mathematically, since you do not affect the value of the coin and this can eventually ruin the system.
 There are other coins that have lifted the mining cap, but they are subject to high inflation.
 So that the total number of coins does not grow, I made such a system.
-If every six months we withdraw 0.1% of digital dollars and 0.2% of digital shares from all accounts, at some point we will come to the conclusion that that the created coins will be equal to the destroyed ones and this will limit the total number of coins.
+If every six months we destroy 0.1% of digital dollars and 0.2% of digital shares from all accounts, at some point we will come to the conclusion that that the created coins will be equal to the destroyed ones and this will limit the total number of coins.
+Unlike other systems, we reduce production once every half a year, destroying coins on all accounts, 0.1% for digital dollars and 0.2% of digital stocks, and this money does not return to the economy, so we save money supply without letting it grow.

 ## CONTENT
 - [short description](../documentationEng/preambleEng.md)